Norwegian Church Aid in Malawi

 · Climate Smart Economic Empowerment (CSEE)

-NCA increases local resilience and bridges the gap in the humanitarian-development nexus through emergency preparedness and response planning.
-This ensures appropriate, timely, effective and coordinated response to crises when they occur.
+JCP Malawi humanitarian work comprises of an increased capacity to respond to humanitarian crises with high quality services to save lives, alleviate suffering and protect human dignity.
+There is an opportunity for growth in local resilience and bridging the gap in the humanitarian-development nexus through emergency preparedness and response planning.
+This ensures appropriate, timely, effective, and coordinated response to crises when they occur.

 NCA implements its programmes in nine districts in Malawi: Ntcheu, Nsanje, Karonga, Neno, Dowa, Mchinji, Ntchisi, Thyolo and Mangochi.
 Interventions target civil society actors, including faith-based actors, to address the inequalities that underpin the challenges faced by women, girls and youth in local communities in Malawi.